Kansas City Sunflower Fields & Farms in Bloom to Visit (Open Aug to Sept)

 When Both Do Sunflowers Bloom in Kansas?

 Sunflowers are in full bloom from late August to the middle of September.
-Sunflower crops will reach their full height at the end of August beginning of September, so there’s a limited time to enjoy!
+Sunflower crops will reach their full height at the end of August and the beginning of September, so there’s a limited time to enjoy!

 Where are the Sunflower Fields in Kansas City?

 Sunflowers bloom from August through September in most areas, so Fall is the perfect time to visit sunflower farms & fields.
-Some patches may be an hour drive away, but they’re totally worth it.
+Some patches may be an hour’s drive away, but they’re totally worth it.
 You could even turn it into a day trip or weekend getaway!

 Sunflowers Close to KC: